alexpotashnik/email-agent/README.md

   * `OPESNAI_TEMPERATURE` [Optional]: temperature to request from ChatGPT

 ## Simplifying Assumptions
-* Client is only engaged as a buyer (therefore representing one side of the deal)
+* Client is only engaged as a buyer, so counterparty is always the seller
-* 1 deal per conversation
+* Single engagement per client, always "active"
+* Event timeouts (e.g. 2 weeks since last response) are calculated by external backgrounder

 ## Commands
 * `environment`